 Acclaimed for its white-sand beaches and active reef, Culebra is one of the major islands in Puerto Rico’s archipelago.

-Whether you’re looking to immerse yourself in nature, beach hop, or simply unwind, Culebra will give you the peace and tranquility you seek, in a truly pristine place.
+Whether you’re looking to immerse yourself in nature, beach hop, or simply unwind, Culebra will give you the peace and tranquility you seek, in a stunning setting.

-Susie’s is another great choice, and their blend of Puerto Rican and Asian cuisine is an exquisite fusion of flavors.
+Susie’s Restaurant is another great choice, and their blend of Puerto Rican and Asian cuisine is an exquisite fusion of flavors.
 The restaurant’s aesthetic and outdoor dining will enhance your experience.

 Where to Stay

 Nestled on the hillsides of Culebra, Club Seabourne is a mini-resort that offers an intimate escape for those who enjoy simplicity.
 Your stay comes with access to a pool, private dock, watersports equipment rentals, and even laundry service.
 Another top property is the Sea Breeze Hotel.